Home prices are continually changing.

-But, in real estate there is always a certain amount of risk.
+But there is always a certain amount of risk in real estate.

-When your house appreciates you have a greater asset to borrow against, and you'll create a better profit when you sell.
+When your home appreciates you have more equity to borrow against, and you'll create a larger profit when you sell.

-The economy is assumed to be the most crucial factor affecting real estate appreciation.
+A lot of people assume that the economy is the most critical factor affecting real estate appreciation.

-interest rates, unemployment, business growth, government programs and quite a few other national factors have a definite effect on your home's value.
+interest rates, unemployment, job growth, government programs and numerous other national factors have a measurable impact on your property's value.

-History of appreciation - In the last 5-10 years, have property prices risen or declined?
-Does location or affordability affect how desirable the community is considered?
+History of appreciation - In the last 5-10 years, have property prices gone up or down?
+Does location or affordability affect how desirable the area is thought to be?

-Local economy - Is there a nice mix of work in an area, or does it depend on just one industry?
+Local economy - Is there a good combination of work in an area, or does it rely on just one industry?
 Have businesses moved into or away from an area?
-Are local businesses hiring?
+Are local companies hiring?